Integrated hare control

 Shooting is a target-specific and humane form of hare control.
-Night-time shooting of hares with the aid of a spotlight is the most effective.
+Night-time shooting of hares with the aid of a spotlight or thermal scopes is most effective.
 It is labour intensive but is an effective management tool when implemented as part of an integrated pest management program.

 Due to the highly mobile nature of hares, shooting will be most effective when implemented at the landscape scale in coordination with neighbouring land holders.

 The use of firearms to control hares must conform to relevant firearm legislation and be integrated with other control methods.

 Other management techniques